Team Hoyt: Honors

 Team Hoyt was inducted to the Ironman Hall of Fame in 2008.

-On April 8, 2013, a bronze statue in honor of the Hoyts was dedicated near the start of the Boston Marathon in Hopkinton, Massachusetts.
+On April 8, 2013, a bronze statue of Team Hoyt was unveiled near the Boston Marathon Starting Line in Hopkinton, Massachusetts.

 ESPN honored Team Hoyt with the Jimmy V Perseverance Award at the ESPY Award show on July 17, 2013.

 Team Hoyt was also featured on inspirational billboards within the U.S.